 Both the terms VR and AI have been in practice for a long time now.
 In recent years they have become more affordable to end users.
 Now they are part of mobile apps.
 The design for a VR should change with respect user actions like head movement, acceleration, etc. In a VR a user sees things in real time, so make it beautiful.

 - Simple User Interface

 The basic idea is to showcase only the important things and remove unnecessary things from the app.
-Do not confuse the user with many options; instead give him only what he wants to see.
-An important aspect of simple UI is the Invisible UI.
+Do not confuse the user with many options; instead, give him only what he wants to see.
+An important aspect of simple UI is Invisible UI.
 In an invisible UI, we completely remove the UI and make the content as the UI.
 An example is Google maps who recently removed all the buttons and showed only the map.

 - Internet of Things – IoT

 Designing UI for a normal app and an IoT app is totally different.
 A user in IoT interacts in a different manner.
-App is only one part and there is the primary hardware device.
+An app is only one part and there is the primary hardware device.
 Here the primary focus should be how the app interacts with the device through the user actions.